SundogGame/unity-package-template/README.md

 ## How to use it

-Edit this readme to the needs of your project, but keep the bottom section explaining DUCK
+Edit this readme to the needs of your project, but keep the bottom section explaining

 In the repo there are 3 directories.
 Scripts, Docs, Tests.